Charles Harris (American football): Atlanta Falcons

 Harris with the Falcons in 2020.

 On May 1, 2020, the Dolphins traded Harris to the Atlanta Falcons for a 2021 seventh-round draft pick.
 The next day, the Falcons declined the fifth-year option on Harris' contract, making him a free agent in 2021.

 In Week 8 against the Carolina Panthers on Thursday Night Football, Harris was ejected from the game after hitting quarterback Teddy Bridgewater's head while he was sliding.

 Detroit Lions

 On March 19, 2021, Harris signed with the Detroit Lions.
 On March 18, 2022, Harris signed a two-year, $13 million contract extension with the Lions.
 He was placed on injured reserve on November 28.

 Carolina Panthers

 On September 11, 2024, Harris signed with the Carolina Panthers.
 He was waived on November 25.

 Philadelphia Eagles

 On November 26, 2024, Harris was claimed off waivers by the Philadelphia Eagles.
-On December 8, Harris appeared in his first game as an Eagle, playing 4 defensive snaps in a 22-16 victory over the Carolina Panthers.
+On December 8, Harris appeared in his first game as an Eagle, playing 4 defensive snaps in a 22–16 victory over the Carolina Panthers.
 He was waived by Philadelphia on December 28.
 On December 31, the Eagles re-signed Harris to their practice squad.
-He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
+Harris won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.